wmo-im/wis2box/docs/source/reference/extending-wis2box.rst

 ==================

-At its core, wis2box is a plugin architecture orchestrating all the required components of a node in the WIS 2.0 network.
-Driven by topic hierarchies, wis2box can be used to process and publish any type of geospatial data beyond the requirements of the WIS 2.0 itself.
+At its core, wis2box is a plugin architecture orchestrating all the required components of a node in the WIS2 network.
+Driven by topic hierarchies, wis2box can be used to process and publish any type of geospatial data beyond the requirements of the WIS2 itself.

 In this section we will to explore how wis2box can be extended. wis2box plugin development requires knowledge of how to program in Python as well as Python's packaging and module system.